 - Periodically check your pets for ticks, especially after spending time outdoors.

-- Before and after walks, hiking, dog park visits and other outdoor activities, spray yourself and your dog with Cedarcide Original to repel ticks and other biting insects.
+- Before and after walks, hiking, dog park visits and other outdoor activities, spray yourself and your dog with Tickshield or Cedarcide Original to repel ticks and other biting insects.